MicrosoftDocs/power-automate-docs/articles/desktop-flows/variable-data-types.md

   ![An example of a datatable variable.](media\data-tables\create-data-table.png)

-  Power Automate Desktop provides three actions to generate datatables: the **Read from Excel worksheet** action, the **Execute SQL statement** action and the **Extract data from web page** action.
+  Power Automate provides three actions to generate datatables: the **Read from Excel worksheet** action, the **Execute SQL statement** action and the **Extract data from web page** action.

-  Alternatively, while Power Automate Desktop doesn't provide an action to form your own datatables, you can create a datatable using the **Set variable** action and the programming array notation.
+  Alternatively, while Power Automate doesn't provide an action to form your own datatables, you can create a datatable using the **Set variable** action and the programming array notation.

   This notation consists of multiple single-dimension arrays separated by commas and enclosed in curly brackets.
 The final expression must have the following form: **%{['Product1', '10 USD'], ['Product2', '20 USD']}%**.